-Lunched in 1998, India Times is an Indian news and media websites based in India.
+Launched in 1998, India Times is an Indian news and media website based in India.
 The focus of the website is on news, politics, sports, culture and entertainment, lifestyle, Bollywood Gossip, and technology.
-In their own words they describe themselves as “Indiatimes is the world’s largest lifestyle network.”
+In their own words, they describe themselves as “Indiatimes is the world’s largest lifestyle network.”
 The Times Group owns the India Times via its digital arm, Times Internet.
-Indu Jain is the Chairperson of The Times Group and the CEO of Times Internet is Gautam Sinha.
-Currently, India Times’ editor-in-chief is Kabeer Sharma.
+Indu Jain is the Chairperson of The Times Group, and the CEO of Times Internet is Gautam Sinha.

 Funded by / Ownership

-The Times Group (Bennett Coleman and Company Limited) owns Times Internet (digital venture of the Times Group), which owns many brands under its umbrella including India Times.
+The Times Group (Bennett Coleman and Company Limited) owns Times Internet (digital venture of the Times Group), which owns many brands under its umbrella, including the India Times.
 The Times Group is India’s largest media and entertainment group.

 Analysis / Bias

-When it comes to sourcing information, India Times often hyperlinks to itself as well as utilizing government sources such as ncrb.gov.in and other credible sources such as Gizmodo.
+When it comes to sourcing information, India Times often hyperlinks to itself as well as utilizes government sources such as ncrb.gov.in and other credible sources like Gizmodo.

-When covering world news pertaining to the USA, they cover the Trump administration with a positive tone such as this: “Great Things In Store’: US President Donald Trump Congratulates PM Narendra Modi On ‘Big’ Win.”
+When covering world news about the USA, they cover the former Trump administration with a positive tone such as this: “Great Things In Store’: US President Donald Trump Congratulates PM Narendra Modi On ‘Big’ Win.”

 Overall, we rate India Times Right-Center biased based on story selection that slightly favors the right and Mixed for factual reporting due to poor sourcing and overly sensationalized headlines.
 (M. Huitsing 6/20/2019) Updated (01/09/2023)